lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

     alerts are faulty.
 Undesirable access is enforced by locking the register state after initial configuration.

-- Register-based escalation controls
+- Register-based escalation controls.
-    - Number of alerts in class before escalation
+    - Number of alerts in class before escalation.
-    - Timeout for unhandled alert IRQs can also trigger escalation
+    - Timeout for unhandled alert IRQs can also trigger escalation.
-    - Configurable escalation enables for 4 escalation signals
+    - Configurable escalation enables for 4 escalation signals.
-        - Could map to NMI, wipe secrets signal, lower permission, chip reset, etc.
+        - Could map to NMI, wipe secrets signal, lower privilege, chip reset, etc.
-        - Escalation signals differentially-signaled with heartbeat, should trigger response if differential or heartbeat failure at destination
+        - Escalation signals differentially-signaled with heartbeat, will trigger response if differential or heartbeat failure at destination.
-    * Configurable time in cycles between each escalation level
+    * Configurable time in cycles between each escalation level.

-- Two locally sourced hardware alerts
+- Two locally sourced hardware alerts.
-    - Differential signaling from a source has failed
+    - Differential signaling from a source has failed.
-    - Ping response from a source has failed
+    - Ping response from a source has failed.

 ## Description